 A partial hospitalization program (PHP) is a type of outpatient treatment program that caters to individuals with a substance use disorder, mental health disorder, or co-occurring disorders who require a higher level of care than the standard outpatient care can provide.
 Individuals in a PHP receive comprehensive treatment services and medical monitoring during the day, but they do not stay overnight.
 Partial hospitalization (often referred to as day treatment programs) is commonly used as a step-down service after an individual has completed a residential treatment program since they no longer require 24-hour supervision but can still benefit from a high level of support.

 Clients who need to undergo detoxification should first enter a residential treatment program and step down to a day treatment program when their treatment team feels confident in their progress.
-Partial hospitalization is still a time-intensive program requiring four to six hours of therapy five days a week.
+Partial hospitalization is still a time-intensive program requiring 6 hours of therapy 6 days a week (Monday to Saturday).
 Due to this level of time commitment, individuals usually leave their full-time jobs to obtain the best level of care.
 However, if their treatment regimen and time restrictions allow, they may be able to hold a part-time job.
 Group therapy and individual therapy such as cognitive behavioral therapy, dialectical behavioral therapy, yoga, trauma-informed care, diet, and nutrition education, coping mechanisms, relapse prevention skills and general life skills are all part of this structured, intense program and individuals are randomly drug tested to ensure their sobriety.

 Individuals must not be intoxicated, at risk of self-harm, or threaten others to be enrolled in partial hospitalization.